Scientific-Simulation-Studio/MolFlow/docs/developer/algorithm/mix_lr.md

 ## Algorithm

-SecretFlow provides SDG based `Federated Logistic Regression` to handle mix partitioned data, and each participant holds its weights.
+moleculeflow provides SDG based `Federated Logistic Regression` to handle mix partitioned data, and each participant holds its weights.

 The high level overview of the algorithm: